 The gypsy moth (Lymantria dispar) has been spreading westward across the country and recently has greatly increased in numbers in the park.
-Based on monitoring in 2007 and 2008, these nonnative insects are widespread throughout the park, occurring on all islands where monitoring occurred (NPS 2007e and J. Van Stappen, Apostle Islands National Lakeshore, pers. comm., October 8, 2010).
+Based on monitoring in 2007, these nonnative insects were found on 18 of 19 islands where traps were set, and were especially abundant on Manitou and Stockton islands (NPS 2007e).
 Since the rapid increase of gypsy moths seems to be centered on the islands and not the mainland, it is possible they were introduced by campers bringing firewood to the islands.
 Gypsy moths feed on the foliage of hundreds of species of plants, but its most common hosts are oaks and aspen.
 When moth densities reach very high levels, trees may become completely defoliated.
 Several successive years of defoliation, together with contributions by other stress factors, can result in tree mortality.